SolarLeo/SolarLeo/README.md

 * ✔ Ask me about anything related to JavaScript, backend development, and software engineering!

-* Outside tech, 📚 I enjoy reading, 🎨 sketching, 🎵 listening to music, and 🌴 exploring nature.

-* 💌 Reach out to me at: [your.email@example.com](mailto:your.email@example.com)
+* 💌 Reach out to me at: [nduongtrunghieu@gmail.com](mailto:nduongtrunghieu@gmail.com)

-* 👤 Connect with me on LinkedIn: [linkedin.com/in/your-profile](https://linkedin.com/in/your-profile)
+* 👤 Connect with me on LinkedIn: [https://www.linkedin.com/in/nduongtrunghieu/](https://www.linkedin.com/in/nduongtrunghieu/)

----

-## 🎡 My GitHub Repositories

 ---